shadow-robot/sr_grip_documentation/docs/tutorials/task_editor/automated_pick_and_place.rst

 Prerequisites
 #############

 In order to illustrate the same example both when the robot is integrated through MoveIt! and when one part of the robot is controlled by an external controller, we are going to use a UR5 robot arm with a EZGripper.
-If you want to replicate this tutorial, please clone `this repository <https://github.com/ARQ-CRISP/arq_ur5_ezgripper_moveit_config.git>`_ and `this one <https://github.com/ARQ-CRISP/EZGripper>`_ in :code:`/home/user/projects/shadow_robot/base/src`.
+If you want to replicate this tutorial, please clone `this repository <https://github.com/ARQ-CRISP/arq_ur5_ezgripper_moveit_config.git>`_, `this one <https://github.com/ARQ-CRISP/EZGripper>`_ and `this one <https://github.com/ARQ-CRISP/ARQ_common_packages>`_ in :code:`/home/user/projects/shadow_robot/base/src`.
 Note that for the simulation of the EZGripper, you might want to clone this `repository <https://github.com/roboticsgroup/roboticsgroup_gazebo_plugins.git>`_ as well.
 Now, compile them:

 .. prompt:: bash $